MILKv2/lukittu/README.md

 - `apps/web`: The core Next.js application
 - `apps/bot`: Lukittu's Discord bot
-- `packages/prisma`: Shared Prisma schema and client
+- `packages/shared`: Shared code and utilities

 To get started with the project locally, follow the steps below: